Cashu-TS - v3.5.0

 Developer Guide

 This document is a quick reference for maintainers and frequent contributors.
 It complements the contributor guide (which is contributor-facing) and contains deeper, actionable instructions for setting up, testing, and developing the project.
 We use Husky to manage our git hooks.
-When you install dependencies, the environment is automatically configured.
+When you install dependencies locally, the environment is configured automatically.
 See the Hooks section below for more info.

 # clone